Dated: August 2023

-We will retain your information in accordance with our obligations under New Zealand law.
+- We will retain your information in accordance with our obligations under New Zealand law.
 For the most part this means that we will keep your information securely for at least 10 years after the date of your last appointment.

-If you wish to make a complaint about how your health information is collected or used, please talk to your healthcare provider in the first instance.
+If you wish to make a complaint about how your information is collected or used, please talk to your healthcare provider in the first instance.
 If you are still unhappy with the response you can call the Office of the Privacy Commissioner toll-free on 0800 803 909, as they can investigate this further.

-Cookies (and similar technologies) Policy
+Cookies (and similar technologies)